 There is no entry fee to take part.
 However, the Drumlanrig Cycle Challenge is a fundraising event and all money raised will help Tearfund fight poverty and unlock potential in some of the toughest places on earth.
 Please consider donating what you can and at least what you would normally pay to enter an event like this.

 To really impact your giving, we’d love it if you could fundraise and help change even more lives.
-Once you’ve signed up to take part, we can provide fundraising support and help you set up a JustGiving page or send you sponsorship forms.
+Once you’ve signed up to take part, we can provide fundraising support and help you set up a JustGiving page.